Ee-Cs/RecruitmentTaskS2/docs/README.md

 ## Development
 <details>
 <summary>Proposed validation logic to implement</summary>

-- Before setting a rocket status to "In space", ensure that the mission is not "Scheduled".
+- Before setting a rocket status to "In Space", ensure that the mission is not "Scheduled".
-- Before setting a rocket status to "In repair", ensure that the mission is "Pending".
+- Before setting a rocket status to "In Repair", ensure that the mission is "Pending".
-- Before changing a mission status from "Pending" to another status, ensure no rocket in the mission has status "In repair".
+- Before changing a mission status from "Pending" to another status, ensure no rocket in the mission has status "In Repair".
-- Before changing a mission status to "In Progress", ensure no rocket in the mission has status "In repair".
+- Before changing a mission status to "In Progress", ensure no rocket in the mission has status "In Repair".
-- Before changing a mission status to "Ended", ensure no rocket in the mission has status "In space".
+- Before changing a mission status to "Ended", ensure no rocket in the mission has status "In Space".
 - Rockets must not be assigned to missions with status "Ended"; rockets may only be unassigned from such missions.

 </details>